Pvt. Robert Edward Boehm

 Robert and the other POWs shoveled iron ore and rebuilt the ovens in the mill.
 The POWs were also sent into the ovens to clean out the debris.
 The ovens were hot because the Japanese would not let them cool off.
 This meant that the POWs worked faster on this detail.

 Robert remained in the camp until he was liberated by American troops in September 13, 1945.
 After liberation, he was sent to Nagasaki for processing.
 In somewhat of an ironic situation, Robert was interviewed by Thomas W. Ehrlinger who had been his roommate at the University of Wisconsin.
 Ehrlinger's job was to process the former POWs.

-Robert returned to the United States on October 19, 1945.
-He later returned to Janesville after the war.
-When he met with LeRoy Scoville's family, he gave them the wristlet.
+Robert returned to the United States on October 19, 1945, arriving on the S.S.
+Simon Bolivar at Seattle.
+He later returned to Janesville after the war and met with LeRoy Scoville's family.
+During the meeting, he gave them the wristlet.

-Robert transferred to the Air Force and remained in the military until July 31, 1962.
+Robert transferred to the United States Air Force and remained in the military until July 31, 1962.
 While he was stationed at Wright-Patterson Air Force Base at Dayton, Ohio, he married Helen Marie Fox on October 19, 1946.
-He became the father of one son and two daughters.
 In 1956, he and his family drove the Alcon Highway when he was stationed at Elmendorf Air Force Base in Anchorage, Alaska.
 His youngest daughter was born on the base.